 There is no better way to experience the rolling hills, majestic bluffs and native grasslands of the Eastern Plains than from the seat of a bicycle.
-In 2014, cyclists of all ages and abilities are invited to pedal along portions of Colorado’s Scenic and Historic Byways, past family farms, wildlife exhibits and several of our states most prominent historical landmarks and heritage sites to include the Overland Trail and Pony Express.
+In 2015, cyclists of all ages and abilities are invited to pedal along a portion of Colorado’s High Plains highways, past family farms, wildlife exhibits and several of our states most prominent historical landmarks and heritage sites to include the Overland Trail and Pony Express.

 Interactive On-Route Experience: Each ride option of Pedal The Plains incorporates interactive learning experiences that showcase significant points of interest along the route.
 At each of these stops, cyclists will have a chance to dismount and learn about a particular point-of-interest by meeting an expert, viewing an exhibit, or taking a short tour.
 Be a part of the Passport Program and challenge yourself to stop at all of the educational exhibits along the route each day.
 You can find your passport in the Mapbook which you’ll receive during registration.
 At the end of each day’s ride, check in at the Information Tent and show the PTP staff your stamps for a chance to win prizes!
 A Passport Program Prize Drawing will take place at the entertainment site at 5:30 p.m. on Friday, 6:30 p.m. on Saturday, and 2:30 p.m. on Sunday.
 Don’t miss out; you must be present to win!

 Point of Interest Signs: Point of Interest Signs will be planted along the road throughout the ride to educate cyclists about what they’re seeing, hearing and smelling as they pedal along.
 Signs may notify riders about irrigation and water rights, what’s growing in a field, the type of fish inhabiting a reservoir or the location of a historical landmark.